Get the answers you need

 We do not require pre-requisite courses any longer.
 However, if you are new to the communication field or to your specific area, we recommend taking some undergraduate courses in that area.

-For example, if you have never taken a public relations course but intend to major in it, we strongly recommend taking 3368 Principles of Public Relations, 3369 Public Relations Writing, and one of the capstone courses (either 4384 Strategic Applications in Communication or 4368 Public Relations Campaigns).
+For example, if you have never taken a public relations course but intend to pursue that concentration, we strongly recommend taking 3368 Principles of Public Relations, 3369 Public Relations Writing, and one of the capstone courses (either 4384 Strategic Applications in Communication or 4368 Public Relations Campaigns).

 Do you have a sample degree plan I can review?